February is National Psychology Month!

-We’re here to help and offer materials to assist with your psychology month promotion.
+We’re here to help and have Resources & Materials to assist with your Psychology Month promotion.

 Help us Help a Local Library

-Download this letter, fill in your name and the name of your local library, and either drop it off in person or in the mail.
-It’s a great way to influence communities that takes little time.
+Download this Letter Template, fill in your name and the name of your local library, and drop it off in person or in the mail.
+The letter offers to provide the library with resources that promote psychology and psychological health – it’s a great way to influence communities that takes little time.

 Join our Social Media Campaign

 We boost our social media during psychology month on our Facebook.
 Twitter, and LinkedIn.
-Follow us, repost or retweet our offerings, and tag us in your own.
-Hashtag #choosepsych
+Follow us, repost or retweet our posts, and tag us in your own.
+Use the hashtags: #valuepsych #parity

 Share your Successes Let us know your Psychology Month activities! email@example.com